CSA Sign-Up is now! Don’t wait!!

-2018 CSA farm memberships: We are now taking deposits on 2018 shares.
-Please go to our CSA member sign-up page for our sign-up form and details.
+2018 CSA farm memberships: We are now accepting 2018 shares.
+Please go to our CSA member sign-up page for our membership form and details.

 What is We Grow

-We Grow LLC is a produce farm in northern Taylor County providing vegetables grown without the use of synthetic inputs in a community supported agricultural (CSA) system.
+We Grow LLC is a produce farm in northern Taylor County providing pastured heritage breed pork and free-range broiler chickens along with a wide-array of in season vegetables grown without the use of synthetic inputs in a community supported agricultural (CSA) system.
 We choose to use only organic certified, non-GMO seeds.
-We sell weekly garden shares, direct off the farm during the growing season and at the Medford and Rib Lake Farmer’s Markets.
-We have applied for USDA organic certification and will let you all know when this is complete.
+We sell weekly garden shares, direct off the farm during the growing season and at the Medford Farmer’s Markets on Tuesday afternoons and Saturday mornings.
+We are currently undergoing USDA organic certification.

-We are again offering large, small and end-of-season shares to the public as well as our pre-purchase vouchers, which gives you farm member priority and first chance at the produce we grow.
-Produce that remains after our members have crates have been filled goes to the farmers’ markets in Medford.
+We are offering large, small and end-of-season shares to the public as well as our pre-purchase vouchers for the 2018 growing season which gives you farm member priority and first chance at the produce we grow.
+Produce that remains after our members crates have been filled goes to the farmers’ markets in Medford.

 In a CSA system, consumers pre-purchase shares of produce that will be distributed throughout the growing season.
 There are a variety of share options based on your needs.
 The pre-purchase not only allows the grower to determine how much to plant, but also provides the capital needed early in the season to get the crops in the ground.